Turtle Talk with Crush: Technology

-The show is a blend of computer graphic techniques, image projection, and interactive improvisation.

 The "Window to the Pacific" is a large rear-projection screen portraying an animated undersea environment.
 The animated image of Crush is a computer graphic avatar controlled by a puppet, operated by a backstage actor/puppeteer whose performance is digitized in real time.
-Crush's movements and voice-activated lip synch are rendered on the fly and are projected at 60 frames per second, so that the turtle's mouth moves in synchronization with the actor's words.
+Crush's movements and voice-activated lip synch are rendered in real-time and are projected at 60 frames per second, so that the turtle's mouth moves in synchronization with the actor's words.
 Digital puppetry techniques allow the puppeteer's movements to control the body motions of the projected turtle image.
 The technology enables each show to be different as Crush responds uniquely to each individual audience.

 Using cameras mounted in the theater, the hidden actor can see the audience with whom he is interacting, and thus can refer to the specific appearance and behavior of particular questioners, as well as their location in the theatre.
 The actor's performance is a combination of semi-scripted banter and improvised responses to guests' questions and comments, delivered in a mimicry of the character voice from the film (originally performed by Andrew Stanton).
-In 2016, Turtle Talk with Crush got an update to add characters from Finding Dory.